softwareNinja-888/oneHealth/README.md

 	```bash
 	npm run dev
 	```
-The application will be accessible at http://localhost:3000.
+The application will be accessible at: https://one-health-three.vercel.app/.

 ## Usage
 This template serves as a foundation for creating customized landing pages.
 You can modify the components and styling to align with specific client requirements.
 Key areas to consider:

-Content: Update text and media to reflect the client's brand and messaging.
-Styling: Adjust colors, fonts, and layouts to match the desired aesthetic.
-Functionality: Integrate additional features such as contact forms, analytics, or interactive elements as needed.
-Contributing
+## Contributing
 Contributions are welcome!
 If you have suggestions for improvements or encounter any issues, please open an issue or submit a pull request.

 License